ENERGY SYSTEMS MANAGEMENT FOR SUSTAINABLE COMMUNITY DEVELOPMENT

 If you happen to have a home or business improvement fund, owning your own solar array is the way to go.
 The price of installation is dependent on the size of the solar system.
 While you can definitely pay for your solar installation up front, most home and business owners don’t have that kind of cash sitting around.
 Go with a solar loan and you’ll be able to finance your own solar system and own it by making monthly payments over time.
 You’ll enjoy all the benefits of solar energy while you pay your loan off.
 Just partner with a trusted solar provider, they’ll take on all the upfront costs of installation, and you’ll enjoy lower electricity bills every month.
 You’ll score a low fixed electricity rate and take on zero of the expenses.

-Solar panels are easier to maintain than your property’s HVAC, appliances, and maybe even your cell phone.
+Solar panels are easier to maintain than your appliances, and maybe even your cell phone.
 That’s because solar panels have zero moving parts to break.
 The most you’ll have to do to maintain your solar panels is make sure they’re free of dust, pollen, leaves, and other debris.
 Whatever’s obstructing your panels will make for less efficient energy production.
-You’ll also need to trim branches that may get in the way of your solar panels and dust off heavy snow.
+You’ll also need to trim branches that may get in the way of your solar panels.
 That’s not so hard, right?

 Since solar panels are so easy to maintain and have zero moving parts, they’ll keep generating energy for you home long enough to see a sizable return on your investment.
 Newer models have expected lifespans of 50+ years.

-While you can certainly take the DIY route and install solar panels on your property all on your own, you’ll want the trusted advice of a knowledgeable electrician and the insider knowledge of a seasoned PV professional.
-They’ll be able to determine the best placement for your solar panels, apply for the right permits, and do what they do best so you don’t have to worry (or get hurt!). investment.
-Newer models have expected lifespans of 50+ years.
+While you can certainly take the DIY route and install solar panels on your property all on your own, you’ll want the trusted advice of a knowledgeable solar installer and the insider knowledge of a seasoned PV consultant.
+They’ll be able to determine the best placement for your solar panels, apply for the right permits, and do what they do best so you don’t have to worry.

 Solar power is a renewable resource, which means there’s so much of it freely available we never have to dig for coal or refine other toxic energy sources just to keep the lights on.